-If your class is anything like my own, then they’re probably running on a lot more energy than you can manage to keep up with (or drink).
+If your class is anything like mine, they’re probably running on a lot more energy than you can manage to keep up with (or drink).

-These activities will require your students to use their energy in solving these problems… PLUS, they’re standards-based!
-Check out a list of benefits your students get from doing STEM activities here!
+These activities will require your students to use their energy to solve these problems.
+PLUS, they’re standards-based!
+If you’re curious why you should try these, here’s a list of benefits your students get from STEM activities!

-1. Dia de los Muertos (Day of the Dead)
+November 2 – Dia de Los Muertos (Day of the Dead) STEAM Activity

 Veterans Day is November 11.
+Did you know Veterans Day is to celebrate all veterans?
+Although we certainly remember our fallen heroes, it’s not a memorial day.
 This STEAM activity is a great way to teach students about the history of Veterans Day.
-Did you know Veterans Day is to celebrate all veterans?
-Although we certainly remember our fallen heroes, it’s not a day of memorial.

 This lesson also teaches students about capillary action, time, and the scientific method.
 Your students will love creating poppies for veterans!